 Information overload comes from fast technological progress and an overload of information.
 Because of this, we’re always bombarded with more information than we can properly understand and manage.

 Information overload affects many aspects of our lives in significant ways.
 Let’s look at some of the key impacts:

 Overloading the Brain

-The constant flow of information can contribute to increased stress, a condition known as “information anxiety.”
-This increased mental pressure can result in sleep difficulties, irritability, and even melancholy.
+The non-stop stream of information can increase stress, or “information anxiety.”
+This mental pressure can lead to sleep problems, moodiness, and even depression.

-Moreover, prolonged exposure to screens and digital gadgets can cause physical problems such as eye strain, migraines, and neck or back pain.
-The interaction of mental and physical health issues worsens the overall impact of information overload on our well-being.
+Also, spending a lot of time on screens and digital devices can cause physical issues like eye strain, headaches, and neck or back pain.
+Combining these mental and physical health problems makes information overload’s impact on our well-being even worse.

 Poor Decision Making

 Information overload can mess with our ability to think clearly and make good decisions.

 With so much data around, it’s hard to figure out what matters, leading to either getting stuck in decision-making or making hasty choices.

 Our ability to stay focused is weakened as our brains deal with too much information.
 The never-ending flood of info can also make it hard to concentrate on one thing at a time, leading us to constantly multitask.